san-serif-sentiments/ai-glossary/site/docs/roles.md

 - [embedding](terms/embedding.md) — Dense numerical representation that captures semantic meaning of text, images, or other data.
 - [evaluation harness](terms/evaluation-harness.md) — Automated pipeline that replays tasks, scores outputs, and reports regressions for AI systems.
 - [f1 score](terms/f1-score.md) — Harmonic mean of precision and recall, balancing false positives and false negatives.
+- [feature engineering](terms/feature-engineering.md) — Transforming raw data into model-ready features that improve signal, fairness, and maintainability.
 - [fine-tuning](terms/fine-tuning.md) — Additional training that adapts a pretrained model to a specific task or domain.
 - [function calling](terms/function-calling.md) — LLM capability that lets prompts invoke predefined functions and return structured arguments.
+- [generalization](terms/generalization.md) — Model's ability to sustain performance on unseen data rather than memorising the training set.
+- [gradient descent](terms/gradient-descent.md) — Iterative optimization algorithm that updates model parameters in the direction of the negative gradient to minimize a loss function.
 - [greedy decoding](terms/greedy-decoding.md) — Strategy that selects the highest-probability token at each step, producing deterministic outputs.
 - [hallucination](terms/hallucination.md) — When an AI model presents fabricated or unsupported information as fact.
 - [instruction tuning](terms/instruction-tuning.md) — Supervised training that teaches models to follow natural-language instructions using curated examples.
 - [knowledge distillation](terms/knowledge-distillation.md) — Technique that trains a smaller student model to mimic a larger teacher model’s behavior.
 - [kv cache](terms/kv-cache.md) — Stored attention keys and values reused across decoding steps to speed sequential generation.
 - [log probability](terms/log-probability.md) — Logarithm of a token’s probability, used to inspect model confidence and guide decoding tweaks.
+- [loss function](terms/loss-function.md) — Mathematical rule that scores how far model predictions deviate from desired targets.
 - [low-rank adaptation](terms/low-rank-adaptation.md) — Parameter-efficient fine-tuning that injects low-rank update matrices into transformer weights.
 - [mixture of experts](terms/mixture-of-experts.md) — Neural architecture that routes tokens to specialized submodels to scale capacity efficiently.
 - [overfitting](terms/overfitting.md) — When a model memorizes training data patterns so closely that it performs poorly on new samples.